1 October 2021

 Ragamuffin (left) and Will rounding a mark during the 1992 Kenwood Cup

-Will off Diamond Head during the 1992 Kenwood Cup (photo Phil Uhl | Facebook)
+Will (above and below) off Diamond Head during the 1992 Kenwood Cup (photos by Phil Uhl | Facebook)

 From here the history of the Will boats becomes even more uncertain, but it is understood that the original Will lost her outer hull skin in the 1993 Sydney to Hobart race, 100 miles east of Flinders Island and retired to Ulladulla.
 She became Ragamuffin 95 which was a new 50-foot IMS hull using Will’s deck, and which was launched in September 1995.
 Initially it retained the inline spreaders but these were later converted to swept spreaders.
 Will 91 later became Ragamuffin 97, with a new IMS 49 hull under the Will 91 deck, and did the 1997 Admiral’s Cup (held under IRC) and was then sold to Italy.